Professional Reviews

 Because Threat Protection prevents malicious downloads, I also think it’s good while torrenting — and this provider has really good P2P support, as it comes with 4,500+ P2P servers in 45+ countries.
 Also, it works with top P2P apps like Vuze and uTorrent, and has SOCKS5 proxy servers, which change your IP address like a VPN but don’t use encryption, so they provide significantly faster downloads.

 NordVPN also provided me with fast speeds in my tests — websites loaded instantly, HD videos loaded instantly, and 4K videos took just 3–4 seconds to load and there was only minor buffering when they started.
-That said, Private Internet Access has slightly faster speeds.
+However, ExpressVPN has slightly faster speeds.

 Bottom Line: